SueMottet/PyBer_Analysis/README.md

 1. Calculate the total number of rides for each city type
 2. Calculate total number of drivers for each city type
 3. Calculate sum of the fares for each city type
-4. Calculate the average fare per ride for each city type is calculated
+4. Calculate the average fare per ride for each city type
 5. Calculate the average fare per driver for each city type
 6. Create summary DataFrame
 7. Format summary DataFrame